Leni Robredo: Tenure

 Robredo began her term as the eighteenth mayor of Naga on June 30, 2025.
 She became the first woman to hold the office.
 In her inaugural address, she pledged to end the practice of allocating confidential funds in the city budget.
+On April 21, 2026, Robredo ruled out out any chance that she will run for president again in the 2028 Philippine presidential election.

 Local policies

 Zero tolerance against corruption

 On her first day as mayor of Naga City in 2025, Robredo signed Executive Order No. 001, establishing a zero-tolerance policy against corruption in local governance.
 The order prohibits bribery, inflated pricing, kickbacks, and gift exchanges for favors, while also banning irregularities such as falsified time records and unauthorized overtime claims.
 It enforces strict procurement procedures, bars appointments based on political patronage, and disallows personal use of government resources.
-This move reflects Robredo’s continued commitment to transparency and ethical leadership, reinforcing her legacy of reform-oriented governance.
+This move reflects Robredo's continued commitment to transparency and ethical leadership, reinforcing her legacy of reform-oriented governance.